mbeam87/ruby-bandwidth-example/README.md

 ```console
 curl -d '{"to": "+YOUR-NUMBER"}' http://YOUR-DOMAIN/start/demo --header "Content-Type:application/json"
 ```
-For Chaos conference run this command again with another number to it to the conference (first member is owner)
+For Chaos conference run this command again with another number to add  it to the conference (first member is owner)

 ### Deploy on heroku